top of page

 • Oct 29, 2025

-As a California Bar–certified lawyer referral service, we’ve helped thousands of employees connect with qualified labor attorneys after experiencing retaliation in the workplace.
-One of the most common—and confusing—forms of retaliation we see isn’t always a firing.
-It’s something more subtle: a quiet reduction in work hours after an employee speaks up about harassment or discrimination.
+As a California Bar–certified lawyer referral service, we’ve helped thousands of employees connect with qualified labor attorneys after experiencing workplace retaliation.
+One of the most common—and most misunderstood—forms of retaliation we see isn’t a dramatic termination or suspension.
+It’s quieter, more gradual, and often harder to recognize: a steady reduction in hours, a shift to less favorable schedules, or a sudden change in responsibilities after an employee speaks up about harassment, discrimination, or other unlawful conduct.

 Cutting My Hours After a Complaint Could Be Illegal in California